Computing the shape gradient of stellarator coil complexity with respect to the plasma boundary: Efficient Fourier representation of the plasma boundary

 This choice of poloidal angle has been shown to correspond to the minimum of a spectral width functional \citep{Hirshman1998}.
 The Hirshman-Breslau technique can be used to obtain improved spectral convergence over the arclength angle by minimizing an energy functional with a nonlinear conjugate gradient method.
 In contrast, we present a method for improving the spectral convergence by computing an arclength angle on a uniform offset surface.
 This simply requires a Fourier transform to compute the coefficients in the new representation rather than the solution of a nonlinear optimization problem.
 We define a uniform offset surface by,

-where $a_{\text{arclength}}$ is a constant offset distance.
+where $a_{\text{arclength}}$ is a constant offset distance, taken normally to the plasma surface $\bm{r}$.
 This parameterization is particularly important for constraining the coil winding surface as described in \S\ref{sec:offset}.
-It is important that the offset distance $a_{\text{arclength}}$ is not too large; otherwise, the offset surface will self-intersect.
+It is critical that the offset distance $a_{\text{arclength}}$ is not too large; otherwise, the offset surface will self-intersect.
 The maximum offset distance is constrained by the principal curvatures, $\kappa_1$ and $\kappa_2$, of $S_{\text{plasma}}$.
 Here we use the convention that $\kappa_{1,2}<0$ indicates concavity.
 The maximum curvature in the outwardly concave regions of the plasma surface ($\kappa_{1,2}<0$) determines the minimum outward radius of curvature, and thus the maximum outward ($a_{\text{arclength}}>0$) offset distance.
 Conversely, the maximum curvature in the outwardly convex regions of the plasma surface ($\kappa_{1,2}>0$) determines the maximum inward ($a_{\text{arclength}}<0$) offset distance \citep{Farouki1986}.
-The constraint on the offset distance is therefore given by,
+The constraint on the offset distance is, therefore, given by,

-Note that for any closed toroidal surface, the surface integral of the Gaussian curvature ($\int \kappa_1 \kappa_2 \, d^2 a$) must vanish, indicating that the minimum of the principal curvatures must always be negative and maximum of the principal curvatures must be positive.
+Note that for any closed toroidal surface, the surface integral of the Gaussian curvature ($\int \kappa_1 \kappa_2 \, d^2 a$) must vanish, indicating that the minimum of the principal curvatures must always be negative and the maximum of the principal curvatures must be positive.

 In this case, rather than using the arclength on the plasma surface to define $\Bar{\theta}$, the arclength is computed on a surface uniformly offset from the plasma boundary as defined in (\ref{eq:angle_offset}) with the restriction on outward offsets as in (\ref{eq:angle_max_offset}).
 In this way, the poloidal angle can be tuned to accommodate a particular offset of the coil surface from the plasma surface or to increase resolution in regions of large (positive or negative) curvature.